jakehoward/cljs-physics-engine/README.md

     :k-e 8.99e9                  ;; (N * (m/C)^2) Coulomb's constant
     :size {:x 100 :y 100 :z 100} ;; (m) The size of the universe, particles aren't allowed to live outside this box, they hit an invisible, immovable wall if they try.
-    :M 5.9722e24                 ;; (kg) The mass of the "planet", used to define a downward force applied to all particles }
+    :M 5.9722e24                 ;; (kg) The mass of the "planet", used to define a downward force applied to all particles :r 6.370e6                   ;; (m) The radius of the "planet", used to define a downward force applied to all particles }
 ```